kchitap/London/README.md

 - Through the center is an image of "odd one out" where one figure is a different color.
 This helps the user to understand what the site means by odd student out
+- The bottom left has a short description of the content to begin engaging the user and flow them to the read more.
+It is vague so they will want to read more.
+- The bottom right is the read more link, which takes the user to the content page